almeidas-tatiane/robust-api-performance/docs/application-cloud-deployment.md

-## 🚀 Application Deployment on AWS using Docker, Terraform, and EKS
+## 🚀 Application Deployment on AWS using Docker and Terraform
+### Enterprise (EKS) and Low-Cost (EC2) Strategies

 This section provides a high-level guide to deploy the Node.js API application to AWS using container-based infrastructure and Infrastructure as Code.

+📌 Note:
+The EKS section represents a reference enterprise setup.
+In real-world projects, EC2 and EKS infrastructure would be separated into different Terraform modules and state files.

 ---